scenerystack/community/docs/reference/api/dot/CompletePiecewiseLinearFunction.md

 # CompletePiecewiseLinearFunction

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/dot/blob/main/js/CompletePiecewiseLinearFunction.ts](https://github.com/phetsims/dot/blob/main/js/CompletePiecewiseLinearFunction.ts) for the most up-to-date information.

 ## Overview

 Describes a 1d complete (fully defined for any number) function, where values are extrapolated given the final end